arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges24.md

 to merge.
 Not specifying the parameter will lead to a merge, as it has been the behavior in ArangoDB ever since.

-This affects the HTTP REST API method PATCH `/_api/document/collection/key`.
+This affects the HTTP RESTful API method PATCH `/_api/document/collection/key`.
 Its optional URL parameter `mergeArrays` for the option has been renamed to `mergeObjects`.

 The AQL `UPDATE` statement is also affected, as its option `mergeArrays` has also